 Crusty Patches are scaly spots or patches on the top layer of skin.
-As you age, you may begin to notice rough, scaly spots on your hands, arms, face, scalp, and neck.
+As you age, you may begin to notice rough, scaly spots on your skin, hands, arms, face, scalp, and neck.

 These spots are called actinic keratosis, but they are usually called sunspots or age spots.
 Actinic keratosis is the scientific name of crusty patches.
 Crusty patches are scaly spots or patches on the surface of the skin.
 Over time, they may become hard like warts.
 Crusty patches are a rough, scaly patch on the skin that develops from years of sun exposure.
 Crusty patches occur when skin cells called keratinocytes start to grow abnormally, forming scaly, discolored spots.